aplteam/Tatin/docs/PackageConfiguration.md

 This may or may not exist.
 If it does exist it must be one of:

 * A single file- or directory name
-* A comma-separated list of those
+* A comma-separated list of files and/or directories

 All entries must be relative to `source`, and they must exist as a file or a directory, otherwise an error is thrown.